rpetit3/illumina-cleanup/README.md

 [test001, false, [/home/rpetit/illumina-cleanup/test/fastqs/test_R1.fastq.gz, /home/rpetit/illumina-cleanup/test/fastqs/test_R2.fastq.gz]]
 [test002, true, [/home/rpetit/illumina-cleanup/test/fastqs/test.fastq.gz]]
 ```
-What has happened here is, each sample passed validation and were put into a three element array:
+Each sample has passed validation and is put into a three element array:

 1. sample - the name for this sample
-2. single_end - whether the reads are single-end (true) or paired-end (false)
+2. is_single_end - the reads are single-end (true) or paired-end (false)
 3. fastq_array - the fastqs associated with the sample

-This array is then automatically queued up for poreccessing by Nextflow.
+This array is then automatically queued up for proccessing by Nextflow.

 ##### FOFN with errors
 ```